University of Minnesota Duluth: Tweed Museum of Art

 The Tweed Museum of Art's history began in the 1920s when George and Alice Tweed first began collecting pieces of 19th and 20th American and European art including examples of the French Barbizon School and Impressionist influenced American Landscape painting.
 After the death of Mr. Tweed in 1946, Mrs. Tweed saw the potential of the Tweed collection as a resource for the community.
 She generously developed the funding for the present building which was dedicated in 1958.

 Today the museum holds over 10,000 works of art.
 The collection features artists including David Ericson, Gilbert Munger, Eastman Johnson, William Hart, John Twachtman, Homer Dodge Martin, and Childe Hassam.
 The Hudson River Valley School collection, the Potlatch Company Royal Canadian Mounted Police painting collection, the Glenn C. Nelson pottery collection and an extensive American Indian artifacts and artworks collection are especially noteworthy.
 Besides the museum's permanent collection the Tweed hosts exhibitions that feature both international and local artists.

 Weber Music Hall

 The Weber Music Hall, built in 2002 and designed by architect César Pelli, is considered the "gem" of UMD.
 The hall has state-of-the-art acoustics and can seat 350 people.

-Centers, Institutes, and Research Labs
+Centers, institutes, and research labs

+UMD is home to several research centers and institutes.
+Below is a list of some of the University's most well-known or most unique organizations.